 I am a historian of the pre-modern Mediterranean world, specializing in the political, intellectual and cultural history of medieval Spain and North Africa.
-I received my PhD in the Department of History the University of Chicago in 2018, focusing on the history of the late medieval Mediterranean.
-Among other topics, I am particularly interested in historiography, intercommunal relations, political theology, and borderlands/frontiers.
-I also research and write about early Islamic history, Arab-Byzantine relations in the early medieval Mediterranean, Shi’ism, and the Ottoman-Safavid conflict.
+I received my PhD in History at the University of Chicago in 2019, focusing on the history of the late medieval Mediterranean.
+I am currently an Assistant Professor of Medieval History at Stony Brook University in New York, where I teach courses on late antique, medieval and early modern history.

 All original content on this blog is copyright and cannot be reproduced or copied without my express written permission.